Paddo0/DECO3801-WinDash/Application/README.md

 ### Overall Statistics

 This page will be very similar to the daily statistics page where every data visualization used in the daily page will also be used in this page, except with the data covering a summary of all days with data recorded.
-This means the ML model will predict the expected consumption for the rest of the quarter (instead of rest of the day), and the limit will also be quarter based (or monthly based whichever will look better).

 ### Settings

 The settings page will offer a large range of functionality to the user.
 This is where the user will be able to set daily limits and monthly limits to be shown within the statistics pages.
-This is also where the user would be able to change the meter that they have selected, in case they have made a mistake, or any other settings functionality that we can think of over the course of creating the project.
+This is also where the user would be able to change the meter that they have selected, in case they have made a mistake or reset to the default limits recommended by the application.

 ### Info

 This is a page to help the user with any questions they might have about the website and a guide on how to use the functionality within it.
-This is potentially an optional page if the scope of the other pages turns out being too large to complete within the allocated time frame since it isn't *needed* to complete the project.

-### Meter Id Input Pop-up

-While not a page, this pop-up is a necessary part of the application.
-The user input pop-up for their respective meter's id will be display to the user whenever they interact with functionality on the website that requires data to function.

 ---